Fraternal birth order and male sexual orientation: Biodemographics

-The fraternal birth order effect is independent of potential confounding factors such as age, year of birth, and socioeconomic status.
+The fraternal birth order effect is independent of some potential confounding factors such as age, year of birth, and socioeconomic status.
 It has also been found that the fraternal birth order effect can be demonstrated whether the homosexual and heterosexual groups being compared on older brothers both have large or small family sizes, so long as both groups have the same family size (or can be adjusted to simulate that condition).
+Family size differs per country but the implication is that the larger a family size becomes the greater the commonality for homosexuality among men becomes.
 Additionally, to detect the fraternal birth order effect, it is necessary that family size of homosexual and heterosexual groups are not strongly affected by the various parental strategies (so-called 'stopping rules') of ceasing reproduction after one child, after one male child, or after a child of each sex, because in these particular situations, neither homosexual nor heterosexual males have enough older brothers to make comparisons meaningful.
 For example, a study done in mainland China did not find any fraternal birth order effect, which the authors attributed to the one-child policy.

 The relation between number of older brothers and male homosexuality is not an artifact of higher maternal or paternal age at the time of the proband's birth.
 This implies that the birth order phenomenon cannot be explained by increased mutation rates in the ova or sperm cells of aging mothers or fathers, respectively.

 The relation between number of older brothers and male homosexuality is also not an artifact of birth interval.
 Blanchard and Bogaert (1997) conducted a study to investigate whether homosexual men are, on average, born a shorter time after their next-older siblings than are heterosexual men.
 They found that mean birth intervals preceding heterosexual and homosexual males were virtually identical.

 No type of sibling (i.e., older brothers, older sisters, younger brothers or younger sisters) is reliably related to women's sexual orientation.